 If injuries, illnesses or other conditions make it hard to move or function, your provider may recommend physical therapy.
-Physical therapy, often called "PT," helps reduce pain, restore your body’s function and prevent disabilities.
-Our physical therapy department is staffed by full-time therapists and therapy assistants.
+Physical therapy, often called "PT," reduces pain and restores function for a healthy lifestyle.
+Our physical therapy department is staffed by 3 therapists and a physical therapy assistant, with two convenient locations: UHS and Boyden Gymnasium.
 You don’t have to leave campus for professional care, so it’s easier to follow your treatment plan.

 Your First Visit

 You’ll need a referral from your medical provider to begin physical therapy.
 You’ll also need an appointment; call 413-577-5158 weekdays, 8 am - 5 pm.

 At your first visit, you’ll meet with a physical therapist for an evaluation.
 You’ll be asked about your pain and any other trouble areas, and do some simple tests.
 Your therapist may also ask about hobbies or activities you enjoy; these may be part of your treatment.
 The therapist then creates a treatment plan to help you achieve your goals.

 - ergonomic education;

 - postural education;